kevinsbarnard/mesobot-calib/README.md

 # mesobot-calib
-Calibration process and example tracking for the Mesobot.
+Calibration process for the Mesobot.
 Written using OpenCV 3.4.1

 ## Usage
 To use the application, run its executable from the command line.